null-zero/raid-tracker/README.md

 ## Changelog:

+### v1.4.3
+- Remove functionality for Beta Worlds as it doesn't necessarily make sense to track and was causing crashes.

 ### v1.4.2
 - Added dey0 time tracking to the raid_tracker_data.log file, toggleable in the settings.
 Adding these times to the ui are planned for the next version.
 - Increased the amount of date filters in the filter panel: added a filter for 12 hours, 3 days and 3 months.